The Best Caprese Salad

 How to Make the Best Caprese Salad

-My last tip for making the best Caprese salad is to treat it like a layered salad.
+To make caprese salad, I treat it like a layered salad.
 I choose a wide bowl or plate and start with a layer of tomato slices.
-Those slices get a sprinkle of salt, some pepper, and a slight drizzle of olive oil, and then I tuck in some basil leaves and mozzarella pieces that I’ve simply pulled into small chunks.
+Those slices get a sprinkle of salt, some pepper, and a slight drizzle of olive oil, and then I tuck in some basil leaves and mozzarella pieces that I’ve pulled into small chunks.

-I’m happy to polish off an entire plate of Caprese salad without any help from others or other dishes.
-That said, a few slices of homemade focaccia or grilled bread rubbed with some garlic (like we do when making bruschetta) is lovely.
-You can also add some protein, try our Caprese Chicken Salad.
+I’m happy to polish off an entire plate of caprese salad without help from others or other dishes.
+That said, a few slices of homemade focaccia or grilled bread rubbed with garlic (like we do when making tomato bruschetta) is lovely.
+You can also add some protein.
+Try our caprese chicken salad or add our garlicky shrimp scampi.

 • PREP